swengorschewski/angular1-webpack-seed/README.md

 # A starter project for angular and typescript
 This starter project enables you to compile your Angular 1 app with webpack.
 It is possible to write code in ES5, ES6 and Typescript.
-Examples for supported code styles are available in **src/app**.
+Examples for supported coding styles are available in **src/app**.

 ## Prerequisite
 You need Node.js in version 6+ with npm 3+ or [yarn](https://yarnpkg.com/) (recommended).
 The recommended way to install Node.js is to use [nvm](https://github.com/creationix/nvm)

 ## Development
-Install all necessary dependencies
+Install all necessary dependencies.
 ```bash
 npm install
 # or
 yarn
 ```

-Start the development server
+The development server will lint your code on every change and trigger a page reload.
+You can start it with the following command.
 ```
 npm start
 # or
 yarn start
 ```
-The development server will lint your code on every change and trigger a reload.

-You can create a bundle with all necessary assets with the following command
+You can create a bundle including all necessary assets with the following command.
 ```
 npm run build:dev
 # or